modelteam-ai/modelteam.ai/README_org.md

 > /Users/john/api

 - Alternatively, if all your repos are in a single directory, you can pass the directory path directly.
-    - It won't work if repos are in subdirectories (e.g. /Users/john/repos/work/repo1, /Users/john/repos/personal/repo2
-      etc.)
-    - In this case, you need to create a file with the list of repo paths as shown above

 > $ ls /Users/john/repos/<br>
 > backend<br>